OAODEV/hello-lib/README.md

 A library exposes documentation (pydoc, javadoc) on a port.
 This is the code level documenation for engineers working on the project, and engineers consuming the library.

+The documentation should provide instructions for installing.
+It should be an automatable process.

 Code Coverage
 -------------